 Moroccan Thobes – A Symphony of Colour and Embroidery

-The thobes of Morocco stand out for their great colors and exquisite craftsmanship.
+The thobes of Morocco stand out for their great colours and exquisite craftsmanship.
 They are often made from rich materials like brocade or silk and feature delicate embroidery that may include gold or silver threads.
 Typically adorned in the Moroccan thobes with tassels and bringing dynamism to their rather flowing appearance, these types of embellishments often tend to tell stories or to bear symbolic meanings specific only in certain regions of Morocco; hence, each dress cannot be merely an attire, but actually it is a piece of work art.

 Emirati Thobes – Simplicity Meets Sophistication

 Emirati thobes are simple and unobtrusive in elegance, reflecting the UAE’s modern yet traditional ethos.
-Primarily designed from lighter materials that suit the hot desert climate, these clothes can be quite minimalistic in color, ranging from white or soft pastel hues.
+Primarily designed from lighter materials that suit the hot desert climate, these clothes can be quite minimalistic in colour, ranging from white or soft pastel hues.

 Half sleeves have now become an added feature of the recent changes: it’s versatile yet leaves room for comfort during warmer weather.
 Simple, yet Emirati thobes speak volumes of sophistication through fine tailoring and attention to detail.